 Genoa Bluffs Pumpkin Patch - Marengo, IA

 Join their Pumpkin Fest on weekends every fall.
-They feature pumpkins and a corn maze.
+They feature pumpkins.
 Check their web page for details.

 Harvest Barn - Osceola, IA